 – Camera Tripods.

-– Camera lenses with focal strength of greater than 200mm.
+– Camera lenses with physical length greater than 200mm.

 – Chairs and Stools.